Sous-Vide-Que Smoked St. Louis Spare Ribs, A Great Way To Cook Perfect Ribs, Chill, Grill, And Serve In A Hurry.

 5) Whe you are ready to serve, prepare a smoker or a grill for 2-zone cooking and adjust the temp to bring the temperature to about 225°F. Add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.

 6) Once the grill is ready, remove ribs from the bags and place in the smoker or on the indirect side of the grill.
 Allow the ribs to smoke for 30 minutes.
+If the ribs have been chilled after the sous vide process, cook for another 15 to 20 minutes at 225°F until completely warmed through.
 During the last five minutes, brush both sides of the ribs with BBQ sauce and close the lid.

 7) Remove the ribs, slice, and serve.